-According to The Lincoln Institute, Lincoln enjoyed and excelled at both physical and mental games.
-He was a participant in the debating club organized in New Salem in 1832, and he was one of the founders of the Young Men's Lyceum in Springfield.
-George Washington Harris, a clerk in Lincoln's law office in Springfield recalled: Mr. Lincoln was fond of playing chess and checkers, and usually acted cautiously upon the defensive until the game had reached a stage where aggressive movements were clearly justified.
-He was also somewhat fond of ten-pins, and occasionally indulged in a game.

-From The Every-day Life of Abraham Lincoln (1886, with a second edition in 1913) by Francis Fischer Browne.
-According to Fred Kaplan's Lincoln: The Biography of a Writer (2008), George Harrison, a friend of Lincoln, wrote of their time in the militia during the Black Hawk War, "We passed our evenings by jumping, playing checkers, chess, swimming our horses."
+According to The Lincoln Institute, Mr. Lincoln enjoyed and excelled at both physical and mental games.
+Mr. Lincoln was a participant in the debating club organized in New Salem in 1832, and he was one of the founders of the Young Men's Lyceum in Springfield.
+George Washington Harris, a clerk in Lincoln's law office in Springfield recalled: "Mr. Lincoln was fond of playing chess and checkers, and usually acted cautiously upon the defensive until the game had reached a stage where aggressive movements were clearly justified.
+He was also somewhat fond of ten-pins, and occasionally indulged in a game."
+From The Every-day Life of Abraham Lincoln, by Francis Fischer Browne.
+George Harrison, a friend of Lincoln, wrote of their time in the militia during the Black Hawk War, "We passed our evenings by jumping, playing checkers, chess, swimming our horses."
+From Lincoln: The Biography of a Writer, by Fred Kaplan.
 ANDREW JOHNSON Seventeenth President of the United States (Democrat) In Office April 15, 1865 - March 4, 1869 There is no evidence that he played chess.